pytexas/2024/docs/index.md

     ---

-    Early bird tickets for PyTexas 2024 go on sale October 1, 2023!
+    Early bird tickets for PyTexas 2024 go on sale November 1, 2023!
 Check back then and get yours!

 -   :fontawesome-solid-microphone-lines:{ .lg .middle} __Attend__